 People Alarmed Over Announcement of 13th Astrological Sign

-Reportedly, NASA announced the discovery of a 13 th zodiac sign called Ophiuchus, which is better known as the ‘serpent-bearer’ and, as a result, the astrological chart would be altered.
+Reportedly, NASA announced the discovery of a 13 th zodiac sign called Ophiuchus, which is better known as the ‘serpent-bearer’ and, as a result, many astrology websites would need to change their astrological chart.
 For instance, Scorpio would be reduced to just a week and this would mean that a lot of people would be moved to a different star sign.